 Do you have the right auto insurance coverage to protect your assets?

-- What to look for in an Auto Insurance Company
+- What to look for in the best car insurance policy

 Insurance is governed at the state level, so while many basic coverages will be similar, there are some different approaches on coverage options, depending on the state in which you reside.
 Most of these differences are in the liability coverage options and in the medical coverage options.
 First, let’s discuss the core coverage areas.